 Before you have visions of free big screen TVs and luxury grills making their way to your humble abode, you should note that most of the reviewable products are small, as opposed to the big-ticket freebies we fantasize about.

 If you add social media and/or blog links to your Amazon profile page, it may help you be chosen based on the size of your following.
-Or possibly, you could stand out based on the niche demographic that’s already following you (e.g., you have a popular "mommy blog" and you’d like to review children’s products, or you’ve gained popularity as an avid book reviewer by posting all over Twitter, Instagram, and your blog).
+Or possibly, you could stand out based on the niche demographic that’s already following you (e.g., you have a popular parenting website and you’d like to review children’s products, or you’ve gained popularity as an avid book reviewer by posting all over Twitter, Instagram, and your website).